malinhanak/common-word/README.md

 Run `yarn start` to start the app in the development mode.
 It will automatically spin up on [http://localhost:3000](http://localhost:3000) to view it in the browser, if asked to use another port because 3000 for some reason is already in use, chose yes.

-### Running test

-Run `yarn test` to run the application tests, these test will run automatically on push, and failing test will result in aborted push to repo.

 ### Building to production

 Run `yarn build`